 That begs the question: Is the Towson University campus actually safe?

-Does campus police truly care about ensuring the safety of all students, faculty and staff?
+Does campus police genuinely care about ensuring the safety of all students, faculty, and staff?

 Is Towson’s administration providing accurate and truthful information to our campus community?

 These are questions Towson University’s administration MUST address sooner rather than later.

 Can Towson sell “campus safety” to prospective students?

 Towson University sells campus safety to prospective students and their parents.

 Can campus safety still be used as one of Towson’s selling points when its administration fails to set clear communication standards?